-CAVALIERI INTEGRATION T. L. GROBLER[†], E. R. ACKERMANN[‡], A. J. VAN ZYL[#], AND J. C. OLIVIER^{} ABSTRACT.
+Cavalieri Integration

+April 11, 2012

+E.R.
+Ackermann

+etienne.ackermann@gmail.com

+T.L.
+Grobler

+trienkog@gmail.com

+W. Kleynhans

+w.kleynhans@gmail.com

+J.C.
+Olivier

+jan.olivier@utas.edu.au

+B.P.
+Salmon

+brian.salmon@gmail.com

+A.J. van Zyl

+gusti.vanzyl@up.ac.za

+Keywords: Cavalieri; method of indivisibles; integration; Riemann; Riemann; Stielties

+Mathematics Subject Classification (2010): Primary 26A42

+Abstract

 We use Cavalieri's principle to develop a novel integration technique which we call Cavalieri integration.
 Cavalieri integrals differ from Riemann integrals in that non-rectangular integration strips are used.
+In

+$^{1}\mathrm{Computational}$ and Applied Mathematics Department, Rice University, Houston, Texas, TX 77005-1827, USA

+&lt;sup>2Department of Electrical, Electronic and Computer Engineering, University of Pretoria, Pretoria, 0002, South Africa, and also with Defence, Peace, Safety and Security, Council for Scientific and Industrial Research, Pretoria, 0002, South-Africa

+&lt;sup>3Remote Sensing Research Unit, Meraka Institute, Council for Scientific and Industrial Research, Pretoria, 0002, South Africa and also with the Department of Electrical, Electronic and Computer Engineering, University of Pretoria, Pretoria, 0002, South-Africa

+&lt;sup>4School of Engineering, University of Tasmania, Hobart, 7001, Australia

+&lt;sup>5Remote Sensing Research Unit, Meraka Institute, Council for Scientific and Industrial Research, Pretoria, 0002, South Africa and also with the Department of Electrical, Electronic and Computer Engineering, University of Pretoria, Pretoria, 0002, South-Africa

+$^6\mathrm{Department}$ of Mathematics and Applied Mathematics, University of Pretoria, Pretoria, 0002, South Africa

-In this way we can use single Cavalieri integrals to find the areas of some interesting regions for which it is difficult to construct single Riemann integrals.
+this way we can use single Cavalieri integrals to find the areas of some interesting regions for which it is difficult to construct single Riemann integrals.

 We also present two methods of evaluating a Cavalieri integral by first transforming it to either an equivalent Riemann or Riemann-Stieltjes integral by using special transformation functions h(x) and its inverse g(x), respectively.
 Interestingly enough it is often very difficult to find the transformation function h(x), whereas it is very simple to obtain its inverse g(x).

+1 Introduction

-1. INTRODUCTION We will use Cavalieri's principle to develop a novel integration technique which can be used to almost effortlessly find the area of some interesting regions for which it is rather difficult to construct single Riemann integrals.
+We will use Cavalieri's principle to develop a novel integration technique which can be used to almost effortlessly find the area of some interesting regions for which it is rather difficult to construct single Riemann integrals.
 We will call this type of integration Cavalieri integration.
-As the name suggests, Cavalieri integration is based on the well known Cavalieri principle, stated here without proof [3]: Theorem 1.1 (Cavalieri's principle).
+Although the term Cavalieri integration has been used selectively in literature [1, 2], it is important to note that in those sources it refers to the technique used by Cavalieri to determine $\int x^n dx = \frac{x^{n+1}}{n+1} + C \text{ and not to the approach discussed in this paper.
+The literature abounds with student difficulties on the Calculus topics of limits and definite integrals [3, 4, 5, 6, 7, 8], and as such our approach presents a fresh, new and interesting way to gain deeper insight and understanding into the process of integration.
+As the name of the proposed integral suggests, Cavalieri integration is based on the well known Cavalieri principle, stated here without proof [9]:$

+Theorem 1.1 (Cavalieri's principle).
 Suppose two regions in a plane are included between two parallel lines in that plane.
 If every line parallel to these two lines intersects both regions in line segments of equal length, then the two regions have equal areas.